HamedGhaneS/ECG-EEG-Based-BCI/Step_3 (Pilot)/Data Analalysis/2025.02.03/FInding the Issu in Epoching/Report.md

 The solution was verified by:
 1. Comparing epoch timing information with and without sorting
 2. Confirming proper condition labeling matches the original behavioral data
-3. Observing that the artificial temporal shift in HEP waveforms disappeared
+3. Observing that the artificial temporal shift in HEP waveforms disappeared (see Figure 2)

 ## Conclusion
 This case demonstrates how a single line of preprocessing code can introduce systematic biases in EEG/ERP analyses, highlighting the importance of careful data processing validation.
+The corrected analysis reveals the true temporal relationships between conditions in the HEP data.